woxingxiao/XEditText/README.md

 - To clear all text content just by one click on the right.
 The clear drawable is customizable.
 - Perfectly fit for password input scenario.
 The toggle drawable is also customizable.
 - You can customize the **Separator** or **Pattern** to separate the text content.
 But the text content by COPY, CUT, and PASTE will no longer be affected by **Separator** or **Pattern** you set.
-- Be able to disable Emoji input.
+- Disable Emoji input.
+- Support RTL.🆕
+- Support drawable tint.🆕
+- Customizable padding of drawables' interaction rect area.🆕

 ## Screenshot
 ***